csessh/stopinsert.nvim/README.md

 :StopInsertPlug status
 ```

 Each of them does exactly what it says on the tin.
+When the plugin is disabled,
+any pending idle timer is cleared so you won't be forced back to Normal mode.

 ## Contribution